Do you want to make an online model release form? Using an online form will make it easy to get consent from your models before a shoot.

-Now scroll all the way down to the Additional Templates section.
-Go ahead and search for ‘release form’ and click on the video release form template.
+Now scroll down to Select a Template section.
+Go ahead and search for ‘video release form’ and click on the video release form template.

 This template is similar to an online model release form.
-We’re just going to tweak the fields and make it suitable for a photo shoot.
+We’re just going to tweak the fields and make them suitable for a photoshoot.

 Step 3: Customize Your Online Model Release Form

 In this step, we’re going to add some extra fields and change the wording on the form.